 How Do I Avoid It?

 Malicious individuals designed the Instagram virus to trick people into giving their account login information in the sneakiest ways possible.
-Thus, you should take note of the following tips that any IT company will provide you with:
+Thus, you should take note of the following tips:

-- Do not click on a link too quickly, and check through any search engine to see if the link’s main address is trustworthy.
+- Do not click on a link too quickly.
+Instead, use search engines to see if the link’s main address is trustworthy.

 - Steer clear of third-party applications that claim to tell you who recently checked your profile.

-- Never trust profiles with no posts but with bio descriptions that invite you to visit their website.
+- Never trust profiles with no posts but bio descriptions inviting you to visit their website.

-- Avoid clicking post/comment tags or messages saying that you are included in some “list.”
+- Avoid clicking post/comment tags or messages saying you’re included in some “list.”

 Safeguard your online reputation and protect your and your followers’ safety with an IT Company from the Philippines.
-Secure your Instagram account and deal with the Instagram Virus today!
+Secure your Instagram account against the Instagram Virus today!